-- a.
+a.
 Project Background/Introduction.
 Briefly discuss the critical coastal management issue addressed within the proposal, as well as the data and/or analyses required to address this issue.
 Identify the basic project goals and any objectives.
-Discuss in the applicability of the issue and anticipated final product to a broader range of customers or areas. - b.
+Discuss in the applicability of the issue and anticipated final product to a broader range of customers or areas.

+b.
 Project Description/Methodology.
 Address the general work plan and deliverables.
 Methodology should specifically define methods to address the stated problem or issue, including a description of the types of technology or software that will be applied.
-Database format must be adequately described (if appropriate) and include a supplemental descriptor file or metadata that contains the information necessary for completing an FGDC-compliant metadata record for any data that are created or used within the project.
+Database format must be adequately described (if appropriate) and include FGDC-compliant metadata records for any data that are created or used within the project.

-- c.
+c.
 Project Partners and Subcontractors.
 Identify any project partners and describe their respective roles.
 When formal partnerships already exist, include letters from partners that demonstrate that they understand their role in the project and the authority of the lead agency in product development, and that they are willing to participate in that manner.
 When formal partnerships do not already exist, describe plans for developing them.
 Describe the resources available to cooperators and partners to conduct the project, including personnel qualifications (i.e., education, experience, and time available to work on the project), facilities, equipment, and, to the extent practicable, the information and tools already available.
-Describe how widely the project is supported within the resource management community and offer evidence of that support. - d.
+Describe how widely the project is supported within the resource management community and offer evidence of that support.

+d.
 Milestone Schedule.
-List target milestones and their respective time lines. - e.
+List target milestones and their respective time lines.

+e.
 Project Budget.
-Proposals should provide a detailed budget breakdown that follows the categories and formats in the NOAA grants package and a brief narrative that justifies each item. - 3.
-Submission Dates and Times
+Proposals should provide a detailed budget breakdown that follows the categories and formats in the NOAA grants package and a brief narrative that justifies each item.

+3. Submission Dates and Times